Dahlia-Dry/personal-website/content/researching/rle.md

 !block
 Since Fall 2021, I have been working as an undergraduate research assistant in the Research Lab of Electronics (RLE) on a project that involves the use of a novel implementation of raman spectroscopy for monitoring of a variety of water-based analytes.
 My main contribution to the project is a Dash-based control software which can be used to program and execute a variety of measurements by coordinating between our disparate hardware components to form one unified system.
 This software also features an analysis module which allows us to quickly and conveniently analyze our collected spectra.
 !endblock
-!button
-Click here to launch live demo software
+!button https://ssr-analysis-dd3f8c776434.herokuapp.com/ Click here to launch live demo software !block
-[link]
-!block
 !video rle/analysis-demo.mp4
 !video rle/collection-demo.mp4